Bilal314/youtube-comment-Sentiment-analysis/README.md

 For Sentiment Analysis :

 In sentiment analysis folder run <code>youtube sentimental analysis by bilal zulfiqar.ipynb </code>
-Dataset for youtube comments is generated from The code
+Dataset for youtube comments is generated from The youtube using Api

 For Deep Analysis of Youtube Dataset